ironbar/arc25/docs/modeling/Iteration_24_RL_BARC.md

   - [ ] I suspect the problem is there were missing tasks.
 Can I simulate that?
     - [ ] -> Lower gpu_memory and see what happens.
     - [ ] Better adjustment of model hyperparameters
+- [ ] Train with the new reward and verify that is able to learn